 We found 5 providers with an interest in gastrointestinal problems and who accept Blue Shield of California - Blue Shield Medigap Medicare Supplement Plans near Modesto, CA.

-Dr. Raman Khehra's specialty is adult gastroenterology.
-Dr. Khehra's areas of expertise include general care.
-He is an in-network provider for Anthem, Blue Cross/Blue Shield, and Medi-Cal, in addition to other insurance carriers.
-His medical residency was performed at Allegheny General Hospital.
+Dr. Raman Khehra is a specialist in adult gastroenterology.
+He works in Modesto, CA. In Dr. Khehra's practice, he is particularly interested in general care.
+He accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Medi-Cal.
+He trained at Allegheny General Hospital for his residency.
 Dr. Khehra (or staff) speaks Hindi and Punjabi.
-He is professionally affiliated with Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
-His practice is open to new patients.
+He is affiliated with Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
+He is open to new patients.

 Relevant Interests: , celiac disease, colorectal cancer

 All Interests: General Care, Celiac Disease, Colorectal Cancer

 Dr. Timothy Davis practices vascular surgery in Modesto, CA. Patient ratings for Dr. Davis average 3.5 stars out of 5.
 Dr. Davis's clinical interests include surgical procedures.
 He is professionally affiliated with Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
 Dr. Davis accepts Anthem, Blue Cross/Blue Shield, and Medi-Cal, in addition to other insurance carriers.
 He has an open panel.
 After completing medical school at Thomas Jefferson University, Jefferson Medical College, he performed his residency at Albert Einstein Medical Center, Philadelphia.

 Relevant Interests: , achalasia, anorectal problems, hemorrhoids